Termites

 -

-Best for new homes before termite problems start.
+Best for new homes before termites become a problem.

 -

-We apply borate-based treatments to wood or soil during construction.
+We treat wood or soil with borate products during building.

 -

-Comes with a renewable one-year warranty from settlement.
+Comes with a one-year warranty from the time you move in.

 -